beatrice57/ppche-2024/README.rst

 available on github, as my posting on github infringes on prior distribution rights by the Linguistic Data Consortium (LDC).

-The corpora will become available from the LDC catalog shortly.
+The corpora will become available from the LDC catalog in due course.
 Please see the PPCHE page
 <https://www.ling.upenn.edu/hist-corpora/index-2024.html> for details as
 they become available.